What's Happening ...

-We have are delighted to be helping as sports leaders each lunchtime with groups from our class supporting the fun being had by each class doing sports activities on the field, lead by a coach.
+We are delighted to continue to help as sports leaders each lunchtime with groups from Y6 supporting the fun being had by each class doing sports activities on the field, lead by a coach.

-We have finished our visits to Sandalwood each Friday for this year but hope to invite our friends over in the summer term.
-The visits have been enjoyed by our children and the residents alike and have lead to a good relationship being built up over many years as part of the Smile Challenge.
+We went to Sandalwood each Friday earlier this year and now hope to invite our friends over in the summer term for afternoon tea.
+The visits were enjoyed by our children and the residents alike and have led to a good relationship being built up over many years as part of the Smile Challenge.
 A group of representatives from the class will be visiting the Smile celebration at Greenbank High School on Wednesday 4th July to explain how much enjoyment we get from our visits.

 Year 6 pupils are allowed, if accompanied by a permission slip from parents, to bring a mobile phone if they travel to and from school without an adult.
 They, must of course, be switched off when they arrive and be placed in the box in the classroom until they leave.

 Members of the class are looking forward to their PGL holiday from Friday 15th June - Monday 18th June at Boreatton Park in Shropshire.
 Details on the time we will set off will follow.

 Having already had one day of cycling in school, Y6 will be having their cycle out and about on Wednesday 20th June.
 In three groups, the class will take a route they have had a hand in planning supported by staff from Sefton Council.

 On Tuesday 17th July, Y6 class members will be taking part in a Swim Safe session at Crosby Lakeside organised by Sefton Council and the RNLI.
 Information about what everyone needs to bring along to follow.

 With secondary school just a few weeks away, Sefton Council's Road Safety Team will be coming into school to talk to Y6 about the need to stay safe to and from school.
 There will be lots of good advice and discussion about travelling by bus, train, bike or on foot.